kevinbeaty/oneself/README.md

 ```

 As a convenenience, `oneself` provides all `Array` methods
-as generic functions under `oneself.array`, along with functions
+as functions under `oneself.array`, along with functions
 in `string`, `date`, `regexp` and `object`.

 ```javascript